The weak neutral Fe fluorescence line and long-term X-ray evolution of the Compton-thick AGN in NGC 7674: Observations

 \subsubsection{Additional model components}

 Fixed Galactic absorption ({\sc phabs}$_{\rm Gal}$) with \nh\,=\,4.27\,$\times$\,10$^{20}$\,cm$^{-2}$ \citep{dickeylongman90} was included in all models.
 We also included constants to account for cross-calibration uncertainties between the various detectors and missions.
 We found that one or two \apec\ \citep{apec} components and a soft power law ({PL}$_{\rm soft}$) were required to represent the energy range below $\sim$\,2\,keV in some models.
 We emphasise that these components are meant to serve as parametrisations only.
-Previous works have shown that the origin of the soft X-ray photons in obscured AGN is a complex mixture of AGN photoionisation, starburst emission, and low level contributions from X-ray binaries, among various possible origins \citep[e.g. ][]{sako00, kinkhabwala02, cappi06, guainazzi07}.
-Separating these various possible components in \obj\ will require high spatial and spectral resolution observations with \c\ and \athena, respectively.
+Previous works have shown that the origin of the soft X-ray photons in obscured AGN is a complex mixture of AGN photoionisation, starburst emission, and power law contributions from X-ray binaries, among various possible origins \citep[e.g. ][]{sako00, kinkhabwala02, cappi06, guainazzi07}.
+Separating these various possible components in \obj\ will require high spatial and spectral resolution observations with {\em Chandra} and \athena, respectively.
 Our main focus is the origin of the higher energy X-rays, so we use the \apec\ and PL$_{\rm soft}$ components simply to ensure that the spectral fits over the soft regime are statistically acceptable.
 In addition, we may expect spatially extended soft emission to contribute in differing amounts to the \suzaku\ and \swift\ spectra because of the differing spectral extraction apertures tuned to the sizes of the respective telescope point spread functions.
 We account for this simply by allowing the {\sc apec} components to vary independently between these two missions.
-The only cross-check applied in this regard is that the soft X-ray flux measured by \swift\ XRT (with the smaller aperture) should not exceed that observed in \suzaku\ XIS.
+The only cross-check required in this regard is that the soft X-ray flux measured by \swift\ XRT (with the smaller aperture) should not exceed that observed in \suzaku\ XIS.
+This cross-check was applied post-fitting and found to hold for the best fits presented in the following sections.

 With regard to other components, some models preferred several layers of absorption in addition to Galactic, as follows: